-STRATEGIC DIRECTION 1:STRATEGIC DIRECTION 2:DISTINCTIVE AND DIVERSEPARTICIPATION ANDDENTITIESOPPORTUNITIES STRATEGIC DIRECTION 3: CONNECTION AND COMMUNICATION STRATEGIC DIRECTION 4: DEVELOPING OUR CREATIVE SECTOR STRATEGIC DIRECTION 5: SPACES AND PLACES Objective 1.1 Objective 2.1 Objective 3.1 Objective 4.1 Objective 5.1 The City of Ryde is proud of our diverse people and places, and celebrates their stories.
+STRATEGIC DIRECTION 1: DISTINCTIVE AND DIVERSE IDENTITIES STRATEGIC DIRECTION 2: PARTICIPATION AND OPPORTUNITIES STRATEGIC DIRECTION 3: CONNECTION AND COMMUNICATION STRATEGIC DIRECTION 4: DEVELOPING OUR CREATIVE SECTOR STRATEGIC DIRECTION 5: SPACES AND PLACES Objective 1.1 Objective 2.1 Objective 3.1 Objective 4.1 Objective 5.1 The City of Ryde is proud of our diverse people and places, and celebrates their stories.
 Creative participation is affordable and accessible for people of all ages, cultures, genders and abilities.
 Creativity fosters a sense of connection, community cohesion and belonging in our City.
 Our community is empowered and supported to kickstart their creative ideas and initiatives.
 Our City has accessible spaces that enable creative production, participation and presentation.
 Objective 1.2 Objective 2.2 Objective 3.2 Objective 4.2 Objective 5.2 Art, culture and creativity enable cross-cultural connection and exchange.
 Festivals, events and creative programs bring our community together.
 Our creative community builds strength through connection and collaboration.
 Our creative community is skilled and sustainable.
-The City of Ryde's public spaces an activated through art and creativity Objective 1.3 Objective 2.3 Objective 3.3 Objective 4.3 Objective 5.3 The City of Ryde has a strong identity, expressed through creativity.
-Local creatives are supported and showcased in the City of Ryde.
-People in the City of Ryde are well informed about local arts, cultural and creative activities.
-Partnerships foster opportunities for our creative sector.
+The City of Ryde's public spaces are activated through art and creativity.
+Objective 1.3 Objective 2.3 Objective 3.3 Objective 4.3 Objective 5.3 The City of Ryde has a strong identity, expressed through creativity. ty, expressed through showcased in the City of Ryde. informed Partnerships foster opportunities for our creative sector.
 Strategic partnerships increase opportunities to access creative spaces and places.